aaronparker/aaronparker.github.io/_posts/2016-05-25-citrix-sharefile-drive-mapper.md

 # Performance

-In my testing of the client, I&#8217;m using an Internet connection in the US with about 9ms latency with 59Mbps up and 50Mbps down.
-I&#8217;ve tested only with the ShareFile cloud storage and not a connector to on-premises storage or SharePoint etc.
+In my testing of the client, I'm using an Internet connection in the US with about 9ms latency with 59Mbps up and 50Mbps down.
+I've tested only with the ShareFile cloud storage and not a connector to on-premises storage or SharePoint etc.

-Here&#8217;s a look at the client performance as I browse my ShareFile drive.
-In this instance I&#8217;m browsing folders with images and thumbnails are being generated as Explorer displays the image files.
+Here's a look at the client performance as I browse my ShareFile drive.
+In this instance I'm browsing folders with images and thumbnails are being generated as Explorer displays the image files.
 On first access of the file, it needs to be cached locally.
 Subsequent access is of course fast because file IO is handled from the local disk.

 <div style="width: 640px;" class="wp-video">
   <!--[if lt IE 9]><![endif]--><video class="wp-video-shortcode" id="video-4413-1" width="640" height="400" loop="1" autoplay="1" preload="metadata" controls="controls"><source type="video/mp4" src="http://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMapperBrowsing.mp4?_=1" /><source type="video/webm" src="http://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMapperBrowsing.webm?_=1" />